 the Scriptures that have been written, but it is the spiritual enlightenment

-of God’s word that we need to obey.
-It doesn’t do us any good to obey
+of God’s word that we obey.
+It doesn’t do much good to obey

-the written word if we don’t have a revelation of Jesus Christ and obey
+the written word if we don’t have a revelation of what it means.

 Gal 5,7-9